 Dance of the Longtail

-Specifications: ‘Dance of the Longtail’ is a 40" diameter metal sphere fire pit.
-The client selected a wood-burning Fireball with a bright sanded finish accomplished by grinding the surface which removes marine paint or rust, revealing a natural steel luster.
-It is hand rubbed with industrial wax to maintain this brilliant finish.
+‘Dance of the Longtail’ is a 40" diameter metal sphere fire pit.
+The client selected a wood-burning Fireball with a bright sanded finish accomplished by grinding the surface, which removes marine paint or rust, revealing a natural steel luster.
+It is hand-rubbed with industrial wax to maintain this brilliant finish.